 When divvying retirement assets, you will need a skilled attorney to draft and execute a qualified domestic relations order (QDRO).
 This order allows the contents of a retirement account to be distributed between parties.
 Retirement assets that are subject to division include:

 - Any plan that benefits from pre-tax exemption

 It is of the utmost importance to have up-to-date knowledge on all accounts subject to division.
 Gauging the real value of a retirement account is difficult, but a qualified attorney can ensure that you are receiving the fair amount you are due.

 Contact a Retirement Division Attorney

-If you have concerns about your retirement division, don’t hesitate to contact the legal team at Higdon, Hardy & Zuflacht for support in the midst of your divorce.
+If you have concerns about your retirement division, don’t hesitate to contact the property division lawyers at Higdon, Hardy & Zuflacht, L.L.P. for support in the midst of your divorce.
 Our retirement division attorneys can help you navigate through this multi-faceted landscape.
-Reach out to us today at our San Antonio offices by calling (210) 306-4471 to discuss your case in further detail.
+Reach out to us today at our San Antonio offices by calling (210) 349-9933 to discuss your case in further detail.